harrysolovay/Liminal/docs/index.md

 ## Context

-Schema definitions effectively serve as additional context for the LLM.
-We may want to attach context per-type to be used by OpenAI's services.
+Descriptions in schema definitions serve as additional context for the LLM.
+We may want to attach context per-type.

 ```ts twoslash
 import { T } from "structured-outputs"